 Thanks to developed trading sector, Singapore is one of the most important electronics producers in Southeast Asia and many goods are shipped from here all over the world which why it is possible for international courier companies to operate here by setting up a branch office in Singapore.

 Courier businesses are one of the most prolific types of activities that can be completed in Singapore, and if you want to create such a company, our local specialists are at your service for guidance in setting one up.

-Choosing a business for a delivery service business in Singapore
+Choosing a legal form for a delivery service business in Singapore

 The creation of a courier business in Singapore implies the same steps as for any other company and one of the most important is related to choosing a suitable legal entity.
 The choice should usually be made in accordance with the size of the company.